 Schools typically take cues from their respective state’s Board of Regents.
 But schools within the same state might interpret directions differently.

 Most of all, they’re concerned with your domicile.
 This is a fancy word defining your physical presence in a state and your intent to stay.
 Schools want to ensure your in-state residency will continue after you’ve received your diploma.

-Not all states are as welcoming to applicants.
-In-State Angels, which helps students with the application process, offers this useful map.
-It shows how difficult it is to become a resident in each state.
+Not all states are as welcoming to applicants as others.
+In-State Angels, a service that has helped students with the residency application process, offers this useful map that shows how difficult it is to become a resident in each state.

 No matter your status, you could be expected to provide documents as part of your application.
 Typical documents you might need include:

 - Voter registration card

 - Driver’s license and vehicle registration

 - Declaration of Domicile from the county clerk

 Even seemingly trivial pieces of paper, such as a library card or a hunting or fishing license, can help prove your residency for college as well as your intent to live in the state long term.

 Some schools do offer far easier ways to receive in-state tuition for out-of-state students.
 A Northwestern Oklahoma State University nonresident undergraduate, for example, could have their out-of-state tuition waived by maintaining a 2.0 GPA or better.
 And the University of Missouri offers a scholarship that waives in-state tuition requirements for students whose biological, adoptive or stepparent attended the school.